 - For best results, follow with NOVUS 1 for the best shine.

 And there you have it.
-A quick and easy way to restore your vehicle’s headlights.
+A quick and easy way to restore your vehicle’s shine with DIY headlight restoration.

 But did you know that you can follow the above steps for other plastic and acrylic surfaces too?
 Use NOVUS Plastic Polish to clean, restore and repair the following: